Trade directory · Richmond metro · Kentucky

 Inspection Schedule

-Rough-in inspection before covering wiring, final inspection before energizing.
-24-48 hour notice required for inspections through Richmond Building Department.
+Rough-in inspection before covering work, final inspection before energizing.
+Schedule 24 hours in advance through Richmond Building Department.
+Additional inspections may be required for complex commercial work.

 §4